My goal is to assist you in looking at the elegant roads, driveways, and patios that characterize facets of hardscape design.

 - Did your father just tile the bathroom and his pointer is filled with stiff grout?

-- Are you siding a wall with stucco and find that your floater is loaded with solid guck?
+- Are you siding a wall with stucco and finding that your floater is loaded with solid guck?

 - Did your ready mix batch get poured in some unwanted spot?